kishb87/email_script/readme.txt

 """
 SUMMARY

+The purpose of mail.py script is to find someone's email address.
+Please use it responsibly.

-Mail.py is a script that reads a csv file categorized with first name, last name, and website domain.
+First, it reads a csv file categorized with first name, last name, and website domain.

 It then provides different email possibilities based on that information